 - Current Year: Junior

-Joining Venables as Norman newcomers are offensive coordinator Jeff Lebby and QB Dillon Gabriel.
-Lebby was Gabriel’s QB coach and OC at UCF in 2019, so rekindling their chemistry will be a top priority.
-Now reunited at Oklahoma, expect the offense to remain high octane, with Mims the unquestioned No. 1 option.
+Joining Venables as Norman newcomers were offensive coordinator Jeff Lebby and QB Dillon Gabriel.
+Lebby was Gabriel’s QB coach and OC at UCF in 2019, so rekindling their chemistry was a top priority.
+Reunited at Oklahoma, the offense remained high octane, with Mims the unquestioned No. 1 option.
 But what exactly does Mims offer as an NFL draft prospect?

 Mims is a yards-after-the-catch monster but not in the “make you miss” mold.
 Instead, he pulls away, uses his vision to find holes on the fly, and simply outruns defenders for extra yardage.
 He has enough wiggle and start/stop ability to force an occasional missed tackle, but that’s not his game.

-What is Mims’ game is as a versatile, sure-handed weapon.
-He can line up as the X, in the slot, or as the Z. Mims hasn’t faced much press thus far, with 60% of his snaps coming from the slot, but his release repertoire is solid enough.
-Similarly, he only faced true man coverage on roughly 15% of collegiate targets.
+What is Mims’ game is being a versatile, sure-handed weapon.
+He can line up on the boundary or in the slot and remain effective.
+Mims didn’t face much press, but his release repertoire is solid enough.
+Similarly, he only faced true man coverage on roughly 15-20% of collegiate targets.
 Still, against zone, Mims showed an excellent feel of spacing and finding pockets to make himself available for his QB.

 But wait, there’s more!
 Oklahoma often asked Mims to be the lead blocker on WR screens despite his smaller stature.
 That’s likely due to his transparent competitive toughness.
-Mims just plays bigger than his listed 5’11” and 184 pounds.
+Mims just plays bigger than his size.
 Sure, stronger/larger defenders will get the best of him, but he’ll go down swinging.
 Oh, and Mims has experience as a punt and kick returner, further adding to his allure.

 I love Mims.
 His tape has already turned him into one of “my guys” for the 2023 cycle.
 But even I can recognize his faults.

-Mims can’t do much about his naturally slender build.
+Mims can’t do much about his naturally smaller build.
 After all, there’s only so much muscle mass he can put on before sacrificing his trademark athleticism and body control.
-Thus, Mims profiles as a slot-first receiver, although I believe he has the ability to play the Z when needed.
+Thus, Mims profiles as a slot-first receiver, although I believe he has the ability to move around the formation for optimal mismatches.

-Mims has the tools to be a productive NFL receiver and will likely hear his name called in the Day 2 range.
-If he can improve on his wasted motion, showcase a broader route tree, and increase his production as Oklahoma’s top weapon with a new OC/QB combo, Mims should easily crack the top 50 picks.
+The Oklahoma WR has the tools to be a productive NFL receiver and will likely hear his name called in the Day 2 range.
+If he can improve on his wasted motion, showcase a broader route tree, and take his return game to another level, Mims could easily outproduce his draft slot.